YKSIAT/matlab_code/README.md

 # matlab_code
-Medical image preprocessing code that may be used in daily life
+This is medical image preprocessing code that may be used in daily life